 Mentoring and Networking Program

 This initiative is aimed at retaining female faculty.
 In 2003 we began recruiting senior female faculty to serve as mentors and we connected them with new female faculty.
-While mentoring and networking should be occurring routinely within each department, WISMAC's program is specifically intended to supplement this with sources of information and support from a female outside the department.
+While mentoring and networking should be occurring routinely within each department, WISMAC's program is specifically intended to supplement this with sources of information and support from a woman outside the department.
 For information on this program, please email Carole Mendelson, Ph.D. at firstname.lastname@example.org.

 Science Teacher Access to Resources at Southwestern